cijerezg/MLSP/README.md

 - `--max_iterations` Max number of gradient updates (not environments steps).
 - `--buffer_size` Size of the buffer containing the replay experience.
 - `--critic_warmup` Number of gradient updates before the policies start being trained.
-- `--test_freq` Frequency with which the metrics of the training are loaded to wandb.
+- `--checkpoint_freq` Frequency with which models are saved during RL training.

 This implementation can be easily used with other environments in the D4RL library simply by changing `--env_id`.
 To use it with external environments, the offline dataset must be provided and loaded, which requires minor modifications to the code.